AI Security

 Document the current state of ai security practice: what is implemented, what is missing, what is inconsistent across teams.
 Use the governance/scorecards section for a structured assessment framework.

-Compare current state against the standards in this section and applicable frameworks (Industry Standards, Architecture Best Practices).
+Compare current state against the standards in this section and applicable frameworks (TOGAF 9.2 Architecture Governance Framework, COBIT 2019).
 Prioritize gaps by business impact and remediation effort.

 Define the target ai security state: which patterns will be adopted, which anti-patterns eliminated, which governance mechanisms introduced.
 Express as a time-bound roadmap.